Skip to Main Content

 Connecticut state law requires employers to provide all employees with two hours of unpaid time off to vote in case of a state election or any special election for United States senator, representative in Congress, state senator, state representative, or judge of probate.
 Employees wishing to use this time off must request leave at least two working days before the election.
 Conn.
 Gen. Stat. § 31-57y.

-Connecticut's Family Medical Leave Act (FMLA) requires private-sector with at least one employee to grant up to 12 weeks of leave during any 12-month period to an eligible employee to care for a newborn or newly placed foster child or for a spouse, child, or parent who has a serious health condition.
+Connecticut's Family Medical Leave Act (FMLA) requires the private sector with at least one employee to grant up to 12 weeks of leave during any 12-month period to an eligible employee to care for a newborn or newly placed foster child or for a spouse, child, or parent who has a serious health condition.
+Employees are eligible for this leave if they have worked for a covered employer for at least three months immediately prior to the request for leave.
 Leave authorized by this statute is unpaid, but the employee may use, or the employer may require the employee to use, accrued paid vacation, personal, or sick leave before unpaid leave kicks in.
+Conn.
+Gen. Stat.
+Ann. §31-51kk.

 Connecticut private employers may also be subject to the federal FMLA.